nareshsoni02/WeatherApp/README.md

 submitted by different vendors for traded instruments.

 ## Assumptions
-1. Input Format : For the purposes of simplicity, i have assumed that format received from different vendors for different instrument is homogenous.
+1. Input Format : For the purposes of simplicity, i have assumed that the format received from different vendors for different instruments is homogenous.
-2. Validation: I have added check for mandatory fields.
-PriceValidator can be further enhanced to incorporate business need.
+2. Validation: I have added checks for mandatory fields.
+PriceValidator can be further enhanced to incorporate business needs.
-3. Instrument Type: I have assumed all instrument type comes in same format and structure.
-A new filter/router component can be added to differentiate specific type.
+3. Instrument Type: I have assumed all instrument types come in the same format and structure.
+A new filter/router component can be added to differentiate specific types.
-4. Downstream System:  For the purposes of simplicity, i am passing serialized price object to downstream.
+4. Downstream System: For the purposes of simplicity, I am passing serialized price objects to downstream.
 It can be marshal to required downstream format using .marshal().json()

 ## High level design and Context